Looking for more information about sending and receiving payments on Venmo? Here are some frequently asked questions.

-Venmo doesn't offer automatic recurring payments or charge requests between users at this time.
+No, Venmo doesn't offer this option at this time.

 Can I connect Venmo to my PayPal account to transfer money between the two?

-Although Venmo is a service of PayPal, Inc. we do not offer the ability to transfer funds between Venmo and PayPal accounts at this time.
+No. Venmo is a service of PayPal, Inc., but we don’t offer the ability to transfer money between Venmo and PayPal accounts.

 Can I use Venmo to pay myself or move money between two of my own payment methods?

-Venmo is intended only for payments between separate individuals rather than moving money between your own payment methods.
-Additionally, users are only allowed to maintain one Venmo account at a time.
+No. Venmo is intended only for payments between separate individuals rather than moving money between your own payment methods.
+Additionally, you’re only allowed to maintain one personal Venmo account at a time.

 Can I use Venmo to buy or sell merchandise, goods, or services?